Cray-HPE/docs-csm/operations/image_management/Image_Management_Workflows.md

 1. (`ncn-mw#`) The administrator starts the image customization job.

     Create a new IMS image by providing the `--job-type customize` argument to the `cray ims jobs create` command.
-The following steps \(4-8\) happen automatically as a part of the image customization process.
+    The remaining steps happen automatically as a part of the image customization process.

     ```bash
     cray ims jobs create \